kviiim/fiducial_tracking/README.md

 ## Challenges
 What if any challenges did you face along the way?

+One challenge that we faced was in designing our code to run in a reasonable time.
+In part, this is a result of using python for our implementation, but also had to do with how we structured our code.
+We faced a lot of tradeoffs in writing clean, easy to read code, and code which runs efficiently.
+As our learning goals in this project were to learn about the algorithm we were studying, we chose to start by implementing it in a way which made it easy for us to understand what we were doing.
+However this resulted in long testing times for images of any significant size.

 ## Improvements
 What would you do to improve your project if you had more time?